Daniel Schwertfeger on his participation in further training for the Saxon University Didactics Certificate.

 This Saxon certificate program will be offered from this summer in a new format offered.

 https://www.hszgstage1.de/typo3/#_msocom_1The division into three modules has remained the same.
-The proportion of Module 2 has changed and the recognition of specific active teaching is completely new.
+The proportion of Module 2 has changed and the recognition of concrete active teaching is completely new.

 In the context of the certificate, active teaching means